Sustainability Management in Governance & Economic Dimension

 Thoresen Thai Agencies: TTA

 With the Company’s commitment to establishing a foundation of sustainability across the value chain, the Supplier Code of Conduct has been developed.
-This serves as a guideline for the Company’s and the Company’s suppliers to follow, mitigating risks related to the environment and society.
+This serves as a guideline for the Company’s suppliers to follow, mitigating risks related to the environment and society.
 Additionally, supplier assessment guidelines have been established.
-Business partners of the Company are also required to sign an acknowledgment of the Supplier Code of Conduct to ensure strict adherence.
+Suppliers of the Company are also required to sign an acknowledgment of the Supplier Code of Conduct to ensure strict adherence.
 Furthermore, the Company actively manages supplier relationships to foster continuous and sustainable business operations.

 Sort Before Dispose Project

-In 2024, the Company contributed to the sustainable business development of its suppliers by organizing training under the " Sort Before Dispose" project for State Service Co., Ltd., a cleaning service provider responsible for maintaining the Company's headquarters.
+In 2025, the Company contributed to the sustainable business development of its suppliers by organizing training under the " Sort Before Dispose" project, alongside the communication of the Supplier Code of Conduct and the Environmental Policy for State Service Co., Ltd., a cleaning service provider responsible for maintaining the Company's headquarters clean.
 This initiative aimed to promote waste segregation in alignment with the Company's commitment to environmental responsibility across all areas.
 It also raised awareness among cleaning staff, ensuring they understood waste types and adopted proper waste segregation practices similar to the Company's employees.
 This training serves as a foundation for creating a sustainable environment together in the future.
 The knowledge gained will enable cleaning staff to correctly separate waste at the source and apply these practices at other locations where they work.

-For the results, all 3 cleaning staff, representing 100 percent of the cleaning workforce, participated in the training.
-Pre- and post-training assessments showed a 100 percent pass rate.
-In 2024, correct waste segregation increased, leading to a 3.2 percent reduction in landfill waste and a rise in waste being repurposed.
-This included an increase in electronic waste and plastic bottles being sent for recycling.
+For the results, the cleaning staff participated in the training representing 100 percent of the cleaning workforce; 4 participants in first session and 5 participants in second session (1 additional hired cleaning staff during the year).
+Pre-and post-training assessments showed a 100 precent pass rate.
+In 2025, correct waste segregation increased and a rise in waste being repurposed such as an increase of electronic waste, paper and plastic bottles being sent to recycling.

 TTA